MSc Historical Research

 - developing written and verbal critical analysis

 The course is recognised by the Arts and Humanities Research Council and is designed to meet the requirements of the Economic and Social Research Council.
 It trains students in social research methods necessary for applicants seeking SGSSS PhD studentships and can be taken as a funded research training Masters linked to a three-year PhD programme in social or economic history.
-(Please note that recognition of the MSc as a suitable Masters programme for 1+3 funding via the SGSSS is pending.)

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.